alphasolutionsrepo/pipeline.debug/README.md

 The Memory output window allows you to see the output from all processors.
 As of now you can only filter on processor type.
 Additional dynamic filters might be added in the future.

 The formatting of the output isn't much to talk about as of now.
 It's just a timestamp and which processor, followed by the values of all the selected taxonomies.
 I've considered many things such as adding functionality for toggling the logs, adding more distinct formatting.
-But I really find that it depends on the selected data and the amount of logs which solution is better.
+But I really find that the best solution can vary depending on the selected data and the amount of logs.
 Any input on how to improve this is very welcome.
 Look me up @morten.engel on the Sitecore Slack channel.

 ![The output window](PipelineDebug/Documentation/output.png)